cangirhabil/ba218hfg321ncm/README.md

   ```
 - Configure an experiment you want to run.
 For example, open and edit fuzzer-CVE_2025_0802.sh
 - To run the experiment, run ./fuzzer-CVE_2025_0802.sh
-- The experiment will run the web under test in a Docker container.
-After the web is ready, BACFuzz is launched for several hours (depending on how long you set up the time)
+- The experiment runs the target web application inside a Docker container.
+Once the web application is ready, BACFuzz is launched and runs for several hours (depending on the configured duration).
-  - The MainDriver starts first to crawl the web under test.
-HTTP requests catched during crawling are stored in attack_surface folder.
+  - The MainDriver starts first and crawls the target web application.
+During crawling, all captured HTTP requests are stored in the attack_surface folder.
-  - After the MainDriver finishes, the ActiveChecker starts to fuzz the web under test.
+  - After the MainDriver finishes, the ActiveChecker begins fuzzing the target web application.
-  - The final result of BAC detected is stored in final_result folder
+  - The final results, including any detected BAC vulnerabilities, are saved in the final_result folder